AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 }
 ```

-We can go further, if we only have one parameter we can drop the parenthesis and write:
+We can go further if we only have one parameter.
+We can drop the parentheses and write:

 ```JavaScript
 var greeting = name => {